Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 #### Broadcast list:

-List defined in parameter or file form to send a file or group of files to one or more partners via a single request (user-defined in the CFTDEST command).
+List defined in parameter or file form to send a file or group of files to one or more partners via a single request (user- defined in the CFTDEST command).

 ##### C